The name and contact details of the data controller:

 Not all of the above will be relevant in every case.
 The personal data being processed will vary depending on the circumstances of the individual appeal and the information submitted in support of the appeal by the appellant.
 The data processed may include multiple data subjects i.e. as well as the child, personal data processed may relate to that child’s parent(s), sibling(s) or other family members.
 This again will vary based on the individual circumstances of the appeal.

-The categories of recipients that the Council has or will disclose the data to
+Who the Council has to or will disclose the data to

 The Council has or will disclose the data to these organisations: